vinay575/hospital-project/hospital-main/hospital-main/README.md

 - **Animations**: Adjust timing and effects in CSS
 - **EmailJS**: Configure with your own service credentials

-## 🏥 Perfect for Children's Hospitals
+## 🏥 Perfect for Andhra Children's Hospitals
-This website template is specifically designed for children's hospitals and pediatric clinics, featuring:
+This website template is specifically designed for Andhra Children's Hospitals and pediatric clinics, featuring:
 - **Welcoming, non-intimidating design**
 - **Easy appointment booking**
 - **Comprehensive service information**